HorizenOfficial/compose-evm-simplified/README.md

    curl -sX POST -H 'accept: application/json' -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0","method":"eth_gasPrice","params":[],"id":1}' "http://127.0.0.1:9545/ethv1"
    ```
 ## Notes
-The RPC and Websocket ports are only locally exposed (localhost).
+The RPC and WebSocket ports are only exposed locally (accessible only via localhost).
-In order to expose those ports outside the local environment, you can edit lines 26 and 27 of the docker-compose.yml file:
+In order to expose those ports outside the local environment, you can edit the following lines in the docker-compose.yml file:

-   Default, only locally exposed:
+- Default configuration(locally exposed):
    ```
       - "127.0.0.1:${SCNODE_WS_SERVER_PORT}:${SCNODE_WS_SERVER_PORT}"
       - "127.0.0.1:${SCNODE_REST_PORT}:${SCNODE_REST_PORT}"
    ```

-   Edit in this way in order to expose the ports:
+- Edit the lines in the following way to expose the ports externally:
    ```
       - "${SCNODE_WS_SERVER_PORT}:${SCNODE_WS_SERVER_PORT}"
       - "${SCNODE_REST_PORT}:${SCNODE_REST_PORT}"
    ```

 ## Running a Forger Node
-If you wish to run a forger node, please choose 'forger' when you run the init.sh script for the first time.
-Please note that it will take time for both the Mainchain node and the Sidechain node to fully synchronize the entire chains.
+If you intend to run a **forger** node, please select 'forger' when executing the 'init.sh' script for the first time.
+Keep in mind that both the Mainchain node and the Sidechain node will require some time to fully synchronize the entire chains.

-Step by step guide :
+### Step-by-step guide ###

-1 - During init.sh script run choose 'forger' when prompted.
+1. During init.sh script run choose 'forger' when prompted.
-2 - Once the Evm node and the Mainchain node are up&running, run the generate_forger_keys script
+2. Once the EVM node and the Mainchain node are up and running, run the 'generate_forger_keys.sh' script.
     ```shell
     ./scripts/generate_forger_keys.sh
     ```
     The script will generate all the necessary keys on the local node and output the following:
     ```shell
-      Forger Key (Generated Vrf public key)
+      Forger Key = VRF public key
-      blockSignPublicKey (Generated blockSignPublicKey)
+      blockSignPublicKey = blockSignPublicKey
-      ethereum compatible address key pair (Generated Ethereum address)
+      ethereum compatible address key pair = Ethereum address
     ```

-3 - At this point, in order to stake on EON you should use smart contract to create a Forging Stake using web3js
+3. At this stage, to participate in staking on EON, utilize a smart contract to create a Forging Stake using Web3.js.
-    Here is an example (to be run in the Remix IDE) of creating the forging stake with a smart contract interaction:
+Below is an example (to be executed in the Remix IDE) demonstrating how to create a forging stake through smart contract interaction:
     ```shell
         (async () => {
             try {
                 console.log('Running testWeb3 - Delegate or create a new Forging Stake script...')

                 const smartContractAddress = "0x0000000000000000000022222222222222222222";
                 const amount = 0.001; // amount of ZEN of the new stake const accounts = await web3.eth.getAccounts();
                 console.log('Account ' + accounts[0]);

                 const abi = require("browser/contracts/artifacts/abi_fs.json"); // Change this for different path

                 const contract = new web3.eth.Contract(abi, smartContractAddress, {from: accounts[0]});

                 // Testing method:  delegate
                 const ownerAddress = accounts[0];
                 // pick one of the existing forgers, or create a new forger const blockSignPublicKey = "0x" + YOUR_BLOCK_SIGN; // the address that will sign the block when forged; you have to populate this with the value "blockSignPublicKey" you received in the previous step const forgerVrfPublicKey = "0x" + YOUR_VRF_KEY; // this is the key created in the previous step (Forger Keys) const first32BytesForgerVrfPublicKey = forgerVrfPublicKey.substring(0, 66);
                 const lastByteForgerVrfPublicKey = "0x" + forgerVrfPublicKey.substring(66, 68);

                 methodName = 'delegate';
                 console.log('Response for '+ methodName);

                 const response = await contract.methods.delegate(blockSignPublicKey,first32BytesForgerVrfPublicKey,lastByteForgerVrfPublicKey,ownerAddress).send({value: amount *10**18}).then(console.log);

             } catch (e) {
                 console.log("Error:" + e.message);
             }
-  })()
+        })();
     ```

+### Script Usage ###
-⚠️ Remember to replace YOUR_BLOCK_SIGN and YOUR_VRF_KEY with the actual keys you have generated by running 'generate_forger_keys.sh' script.
-You will also need to provide a path to the abi contract file location which is not provided here, but is available with the complete Remix workspace.
+1. Remember to replace **YOUR_BLOCK_SIGN** and **YOUR_VRF_KEY** with the actual keys you have generated by running 'generate_forger_keys.sh' script.
+2. Specify the path to the ABI contract file, which is not provided here but is available within the complete Remix workspace.
-⚠️ Notice that this operation involves increasing the voting power of the forger defined by the blockSignPublicKey and forgerVrfKey, and with that the chance to produce blocks.
-In case of delegation of stake no rewards will be automatically forwarded to you if you are not the owner of both blockSignPublicKey and forgerVrfKey.
-Ensure ownership before executing the transaction.
-The transaction is reversible by executing a transaction signed by the ownerAddress.
+3. Notice that this operation involves increasing the voting power of the forger defined by the **blockSignPublicKey** and **forgerVrfKey**, and with that the chance to produce blocks.
-Feel free to use Horizen documentation on how to use Remix : https://docs.horizen.io/horizen_eon/develop_and_deploy_smart_contracts/remix
+4. In case of stake delegation, rewards will not be automatically forwarded unless you are the owner of both **blockSignPublicKey** and **forgerVrfKey**.
+Ensure ownership before proceeding with the transaction.
+The transaction can be reversed by executing a transaction signed by the ownerAddress.
+Feel free to use Horizen documentation on how to use Remix: https://docs.horizen.io/horizen_eon/develop_and_deploy_smart_contracts/remix
-⚠️ Keep in mind that you will need both nodes (Mainchain and Sidechain) to be fully synced in order to be able to successfully forge a block.
+5. Keep in mind that you will need both nodes (Mainchain and Sidechain) to be fully synced in order to be able to successfully forge a block.

-4 - Please keep in mind all the rewards will be received on the local EVM node you're running.
-You can choose if you want to withdraw the rewards, send them to a different address or import on MetaMask the address in order to view the balance there directly.
-Please take a look at
+6. Please keep in mind all the rewards will be received on the local EVM node you're running.
+You can choose if you want to withdraw the rewards, send them to a different address or import on MetaMask address in order to view the balance there directly.
+Please consider the following documentation:
-  a)https://github.com/HorizenOfficial/eon/blob/main/doc/api/wallet/exportSecret.md to eventually export the private key of your wallet and then import it in MetaMask
+   1. Export the private key of your wallet and then import it in MetaMask: https://github.com/HorizenOfficial/eon/blob/main/doc/api/wallet/exportSecret.md
-  b)https://github.com/HorizenOfficial/eon/blob/main/doc/api/transaction/sendTransaction.md to send the rewards to a different wallet on EON network
+   2. Send the rewards to a different wallet on EON network: https://github.com/HorizenOfficial/eon/blob/main/doc/api/transaction/sendTransaction.md
-  c)https://github.com/HorizenOfficial/eon/blob/main/doc/api/transaction/withdrawCoins.md to send the rewards back on a Mainchain wallet (Horizen Network Network)
+   3. Send the rewards back to a Mainchain wallet (Horizen Network): https://github.com/HorizenOfficial/eon/blob/main/doc/api/transaction/withdrawCoins.md